AlfonsoGuisado/Monty_Hall_Paradox/README.md

 # Monty Hall Paradox; Simulation, ML & Demonstration

-Dive into the intriguing Monty Hall Paradox: after picking one of three doors, the host reveals a goat behind another, offering a chance to switch.
-Our goal is to empirically prove the optimal strategy through a 10,000-iteration simulation, demonstrating that changing doors significantly increases winning chances.
+Dive into the fascinating Monty Hall Paradox: You pick one of three doors, one hiding a prize, two hiding goats.
+The host, knowing where the car is, opens another door to reveal a goat.
+You're then offered to switch to the remaining unopened door.
+The paradox is that switching doors doubles your odds of winning the car.

+Our goal is to empirically prove through a 10,000-iteration simulation that changing doors significantly increases winning chances.
 Additionally, we will train a Machine Learning model to learn and validate this strategy, confirming that the model also favors switching doors for a higher probability of winning the prize.

 ![Idioma](https://img.shields.io/badge/Notebooks_Language-Spanish-red)